KunshSabharwal/Winter-School-on-Python-with-Gen-AI-Prompt-Engineering-/README.md

     - Works with CodeInterpreter’s outputs
   - Use-case: Turn raw numbers into visual insights for reports or dashboards

+### To use the new agent (DataVisualizer), take any csv or excel file with some numeric data to plot, asking the agent to create a bar/line graph/chart from 2 specific columns, saving the file in the directory folder itself.

 ### Agents dont follow any fixed standards, they often create and follow their own

 1. Workflow - The flow of data and the generated outputs from one to the other agent from the time the input is given, till the time the final output is generated.